Correspondents

 - Aka: Mrs Leland

 - Biography: Anne Leland (née Upton) was born in 1722 to Richard Upton, Captain of the East Indiaman London and his partner [or, wife, it is unclear].
 In 1763, she married John Leland of Strood Park, Sussex, who was the son of Ralph Leland of Dublin.
-Anne and John and no children together, and Anne died in 1797.
+Anne and John had no children together, and Anne died in 1797.
 Her husband died in 1808.
 She worked for the King and Queen for most of her life, in various roles.
-She met Mary Hamilton at the Court of King George III and Queen Charlotte, and the two continued to write after Mary’s departure.
+She met Mary Hamilton at the court of King George III and Queen Charlotte, and the two continued to write after Mary’s departure.
 Anne often wrote of family news and of stories that her husband, a soldier, brought home with him from foreign countries.
 She also wrote frequently with news of the royal family.

 - Project ID: ALe